mpi4py/mpi4py/docs/source/usrman/mpi4py.rst

 :class:`Comm` instances provide support for collective communications of memory buffers.
-The variants :meth:`bcast`, :meth:`scatter`, :meth:`gather`, :meth:`allgather` and :meth:`alltoall` can communicate general Python objects.
+The variants :meth:`bcast`, :meth:`scatter`, :meth:`gather`, :meth:`allgather` and :meth:`alltoall` can communicate generic Python objects.
 The vector variants (which can communicate different amounts of data to each process) :meth:`Scatterv`, :meth:`Gatherv`, :meth:`Allgatherv` and :meth:`Alltoallv` are also supported, they can only communicate objects exposing memory buffers.